 This course is assessed by a variety of methods, including:

 We place a strong emphasis on practical skills and project work.
-Around one-third of your assessment in year 3 and half in year 4 will be based on independent research projects.
+Around one-third of your assessment in Year 4 will be based on independent research projects.

 Course unit details

 Our Environmental Science course covers all major aspects of the earth system.
 The course has a common first year, allowing you to choose your degree pathway based on your experience during year 1.

 In years 2 and 3 you'll follow your choice of pathway.
 Each pathway is defined to ensure you develop core knowledge alongside a choice of optional units.
 Eligibility for continuation onto the fourth year of this MEnvSci programme is based on your marks at the second and/or third years.
 If you are not eligible you will be transferred to the BSc programme.

 Our first year will introduce you to the modern way we study the Earth.
 The emphasis in the first year is on building foundational knowledge in the natural sciences, tailored to the Earth, planets and their environments, and on developing practical and transferrable skills.

 During this year you will study the principles that underlie all our pathways and will receive one-on-one advice to help you choose your preferred pathway at the end of the first year.
 Every first year student will be supported by our peer mentoring schemes and small group work with an academic tutor

 The first year units will develop your theoretical knowledge, your numerical, field and laboratory skills, and aid your professional development: